Whether someone is online shopping or searching a brand’s website to learn about service offerings, their site experience matters.

 Benefit #3: Ability to respond quickly

-Gathering real-time feedback also gives the ability to respond to user’s concerns or thoughts.
-Addressing issues promptly reinforces users feeling the company cares about their feedback and increases satisfaction.
+Addressing issues promptly reinforces users feeling the company cares about their feedback and in turn increases customer satisfaction.

 Benefit #4: Ability to contact all website visitors

 Many times, companies do not have access to contact information for website visitors.

 The opportunity of generating data from all visitors without needing their personal information greatly widens the number of individuals to collect feedback from.